ards/no-red/README.md

 # no-red

 This is a Python script to find and mark red pixels in an image.
+Assumption is that pixel is red if more then 50% of total RGB value is red component.

 ## Description